JayLovesProgramming/DayZ_Server_Manager/README.md

 All of these scripts are needed for full functionality!

-I recommend placing all these script in their own folder named "Utils" For example: C:\DayZServer\resources\Utils
+I recommend placing all these scripts in their own folder named "Utils" For example: C:\DayZServer\resources\Utils
 Doing this will make the setup process of this python script MUCH easier